A bike store owner smiles while his team works in the background

 Total of what your client owes

 A small business owner can use their fee schedule to determine how much the client owes.
-Any discounts offered will apply to the subtotal, after which you will apply the taxes.
-That figure is the grand total.
-When you create your business’s fee schedule, factor in aspects that affect your bottom line in the same way.
+Any discounts offered will apply to the subtotal, after which you will charge any taxes.

 In order to arrive at a fair price that will profit your business while still considering your client’s best interests, you need to develop a pricing strategy.
-This can be done by obtaining accurate reports that break down your company’s financial statements.
-These statements include:
+You can do this by obtaining accurate reports that break down your company’s financial statements.

-Once these reports have been reviewed, you can start looking at external factors such as market conditions, economy pricing, psychological pricing, geographical pricing and more.
+Once you've reviewed these reports, you can start looking at external factors such as market conditions, economy pricing, psychological pricing, geographical pricing, and more.

-Yes.
-A small business owner can bill for obvious things, such as the number of hours they spend actually working on the client’s project.
-The service provider can also charge for travel time to and from the work location, compensation for additional workers, and for parts or equipment costs.
-Intangible items the photographer can work into their fee schedule are:
+You can also charge for travel time to and from the work location, compensation for additional workers, and parts or equipment costs.
+Intangible items you might work into your fee schedule include:

 • Brand name